 Between 1988 and 1995 I worked for WABC television.
 I composed music for Eye Witness News Magazine, Election Coverage Music, and more than two dozen 30-second spots.
 One of these later became the theme for WAMC’s Capitol Connection, which is still running today.
 During this period I also did an arrangement for string quartet for Graham Parker’s Long Stem Rose.
 The piece premiered on the Tonight Show in 1993.

 In 1996 and 1997 I recorded arrangements of multiple guitars playing orchestral pieces by Bach, Beethoven, Chopin, Debussy, Orff, Rachmaninoff, and Tchaikovsky.
 Because I played and recorded all of the orchestral parts individually on solo guitar, it took two years to record this album.
-This recording, at long last, will be released in 2014.
+This recording, at long last, will be released in late 2014.

 In 1997 I was again drawn back to the sound that engaged me on the deepest of levels.
 I began recording Waking the Cobra, my first album of harmonic singing.
 This was the real beginning of my discovery of the sound that my entire musical life had been directed toward.
 After the recording’s release in 1998, I toured doing performances of pieces from the recording.
 I soon realized I needed to form a vocal ensemble to support further development of the sound that was beginning to unfold in my compositions.